Nischal2015/pulchowkserver/README.md

 ---
-Title: Pulchowk student api wrapper 👋
+Title: Pulchowk student API wrapper 👋
 Author: Nischal Shakya
 Date: November 18, 2022
 ---

-# Pulchowk Student api Wrapper
+# Pulchowk Student API Wrapper

 ## Introduction

-This is the api wrapper around the [Student api](http://assmnt.pcampus.edu.np/api/students/test.php) provided by Pulchowk Campus which provides easy to use api than what is provided by the college.
+This is the api wrapper around the [Student API](http://assmnt.pcampus.edu.np/api/students/test.php) provided by Pulchowk Campus which provides easy to use API than what is provided by the college.

 [NestJS](https://nestjs.com/) was used for building this API as it provides very clean architecture with how the files are arranged.
 Since, Typescript support is available by default, it provides very good developer experience.